Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

 \begin{axiom}[Recursivity] A function $\mathcal{C}:\Re^L\rightarrow \Re$ is recursive if for any $\ell< L$ and $s_{i},s_{i}^{\prime }$ (which are $L$ dimensional\footnote{If $L=\infty$, then when writing $s_{i}^{\ell+1},\ldots,s_{i}^{L} ,0,\ldots, 0 $ below simply ignore the trailing 0's.} )

 \end{axiom}

 Recursivity requires that the calculation being done based on later stages of the nodal statistic look `similar' (in a ratio sense) to those done earlier in the nodal statistic.
 For instance, $\mathcal{C}\left( s_{i}\right) -\mathcal{C} \left( s_{i}^{1},\ldots,s_{i}^{\ell} ,0,\ldots, 0\right)$ captures what is added by the nodal statistic beyond the $\ell$-th entry, and the requirement is that it operate similarly to how the first $L- \ell$ entries are treated.
 The axiom does not require equality, but just that the relative calculations are similar, and hence the ratio component of the axiom.
+The axiom makes more sense in the context of particular nodal statistics that are tiered in their construction (e.g., neighborhood, walks, etc.) and for which applying a similar calculation from different starting points can be rationalized.